imapapps/earth_engine_web_application_demo/README.md

 This is the code for a tutorial series named Accessing Earth Engine Data in Web Applications.
 The video series can be found in this [YouTube play list](https://www.youtube.com/watch?v=YfJUish92E8&list=PL6MV53L4XD09fk3xvbDN468Pc8eQLVWxQ)

+The series steps through the process of setting up a development environment where you will have two main code bases, a server-side code that will communicate directly with Earth Engine, and a client-side code that will communicate with the server-side code to pass parameters then properly display the results in the UI.

+In the first video you will learn how to setup your the server-side and client side environments.
+We will do a quick test to confirm that it is working.
+In the second video we will build out a test route which will return a tile url for a pre-defined earth engine image, and then display it on a map.
+Our thrid video will create a dynamic UI framework to request datasets from earth engine.
+We will add a new route called meanImageByCollection which will enable us to request any EE image collection, filter by date, and apply vision parameters.
+In video number four we will continue to expand the reusable framework to include graphing.

 ## Part 1 - Setup and Installation

 - [Video](https://www.youtube.com/watch?v=YfJUish92E8&t=1s)